marcin-wolak/SimpleRmiDiscoverer/README.md

 -i,--ignore                      Uses RMI registry IP for methods invocations.
 Ignores endpoint (IP) from the Registry dump.

 -P,--port <RMI HOST TCP PORT >   TCP port of RMI Registry to query.

+Examples of Use:
+Consider the JVM applet running with the following properties:
 ![Screenshot](sshot1.jpg)

 Please check my Blog for more details: https://marcin-wolak.medium.com/